 At Greenways, a lot of our work is tied to invasive species.
-It is inherent in all of our site maintenance and restoration work, and is also central to some projects, such as the Scotch Broom Project that we run in partnership with the City of Campbell River.
+It is inherent in all of our site maintenance and restoration work, and is also central to many other Greenways projects.

 The “Top 5 Invasive Species in and around Campbell River” summarized by Sandra Milligan, President of the Beaver Lodge Trust Society, in a brief video.